pahuljotmatharoo/UAMCalculator/README.md

 # UAM-Calculator
 - Uniformly Accelerated Motion Calculator made with **C#** in the **WinForms format**

+- Key Features:
+- 📐Quick Calculations: Easily determine displacement, velocity, acceleration, and time using our intuitive interface.

+- 💡A variety of different units and available as inputs, and the output always displays in standard units.

 - UAMCalculator is your go-to open-source tool for effortlessly tackling Uniformly Accelerated Motion problems